Welcome to Anytune on Android! We hope Anytune will help you learn, transcribe and practice your favourite songs faster and easier.

 Default (System) Light Dark |

-Alter how section colors are displayed in the full song waveform view to quickly identify sections of a song.
+Choose how the section colors are displayed in the full song waveform view to quickly identify sections of a song.

 Playback